mwiedmann/cx16CodingInC/Chapter12-Layers/README.md

 When we write our program and enable both layers, we need these 3 "chunks" of VRAM to not overlap.
 We also have to be careful of the address "boundaries" discussed in both the MapBase and Tile chapters.
 MapBase address must be a multiple of 512 bytes, and TileBase addresses must be a multiple of 2,048 bytes.
 This is due to the partial addresses you put into the registers.
 Addresses can also always start at 0.

-Base on all of this, good addresses in this case could be:
+Based on all of this, good addresses in this case could be:
 - TileBase - 0x0
 - Layer 0 MapBase - 0x1800 (6,144)
 - Layer 1 MapBase - 0x2800 (10,240)